faldor20/TransferManager/README.md

   --Do some clientmanager connection and initialisation stuff --
   ### Main loop:

-  1.(Watcher) Files get found by the watcher 2.(TransferClient) Each file gets given to the scheduler where a job is made and added to the jobdb 3.(JobDB) The jobdb responds to various events and shuffels jobs about.
-Once that job is ready to run
+  1. (Watcher) Files get found by the watcher
+  2. (TransferClient) Each file gets given to the scheduler where a job is made and added to the jobdb
-    (the file has stopped growing nad it has all its needed tokens (Each job needs a token fomr every group it is a part of.
+  3. (JobDB) The jobdb responds to various events and shuffels jobs about.
+Once that job is ready to run (the file has stopped growing nad it has all its needed tokens (Each job needs a token fomr every group it is a part of.
 Each group starts with a number of tokens equal to the max jobs it allows.
         Once a job takes a token it is unavaialable till it is returned when the job is complete.))